 Prequalification: The analytical thought processes of the field technician is an important part of SIM.
 Field technician applicants prove problem-solving skills through rigorous interviewing and testing.
-The testing details the candidates' ability to understand various puzzle pieces and how they fit together.
-The test simulates many of the challenges they will face in the field.

 Experience-based training: This element of SIM greatly exceeds the industry standard by requiring a minimum of 8 weeks of field practice and mentorship.